slackhappy/yas207-airplay/README.md

 ## Create an image

-Create the raspberry pi OS Lite disk image.
-Mount the SD card somewhere, and add an `ssh` file to the `boot` volume.
+Create the [Raspberry pi OS Lite](https://www.raspberrypi.org/software/) disk image  if you use the Raspberry Pi Imager, it is Raspberry Pi OS (Other) category.
+Mount the SD card somewhere (remove and reinsert the card after writing), and add an `ssh` file to the `boot` volume.
 Also alter `config.txt` file in the `boot` volume to uncomment this line:

 ```
 dtoverlay=gpio-ir-tx,gpio_pin=18
 ```

+## Setting up the Software

+The rest of these instructions are run on the Pi itself, either by SSHing to it or connecting a keyboard.

 ## Fix SSH interactivity